 The basic financial statements report information about the Commission as a whole using accounting methods similar to those used by private-sector companies.
-The comparative statements of net position include all of the Commission's assets, deferred outflows, liabilities and deferred inflows.
+The comparative statements of net position include all of the Commission's assets and liabilities.
 As the Commission follows the accrual method of accounting, the current year's revenues and expenses are accounted for in the comparative statements of revenues, expenses and changes in net position regardless of when cash is received or paid.